hyperfocus1338/Ansible-New-Relic-Plugins/README.md

 - Java installation
 - New Relic system monitor
-- New Relic php monitor
+- New Relic PHP monitor
 - New Relic Nginx plugin
 - New Relic MySQL plugin (not working yet)